Thursday, January 31, 2013

 Painted Twig Heart

-Recycled Newspaper Roses
+Recycled Newspaper Rose Bouquet

 Enjoy making these crafts which certainly do add green to the color range for Valentine's Day in a very big way.